EXPLORE THIS STORY

 DOMINANT ANGLE

-Singapore highlights the devastating UFC detail and calculates the impact on its vital maritime routes
+Singapore highlights the destructive detail of Trump watching UFC during talks collapse and calculates impact on vital maritime routes

 Dominant angle identified — does not reflect unanimity of this country’s media